di/talks/pygotham_2017/talk.md

 ^ goal for this talk is to show you how to take that syntax

 ^ turn it into something that solves the fizzbuzz problem

 ---

-# On the shoulders of giants

-^ dr. vanderplas

----